Major Work Activity C – Installs air and material handling systems

 install sleeves |

-- obstructions and hidden hazards include: electrical, structural members, plumbing, hazardous materials (asbestos)
+- obstructions and hidden hazards: electrical, structural members, plumbing, hazardous materials (asbestos)

 Knowledge